NURTURING PERSONAL EXCELLENCE

 School Year

-Ottawa Suzuki Strings’ (OSS) school year is 37 weeks beginning Labour Day and ending the first full week of June with 2 weeks off in December – January for the winter break and one week off for the March break.
-The schedule for the year is published on the Google calendar on the Ottawa Suzuki Strings website.
-Click below for descriptions of the various programs offered.
-A Parent Handbook is available at the beginning of each year with more details.
+Ottawa Suzuki Strings’ (OSS) school year is 37 weeks beginning Labour Day and ending the first full week of June, with 2 weeks off for Winter break and one week off for the March break.
+The schedule for the year is maintained on the Google calendar on this website.

 Private Lessons

-Ottawa Suzuki Strings teachers teach private lessons from their homes in various locations in Ottawa and Gatineau as well as at a studio in Kanata at the Beaverbrook Mall.
-Private lessons are scheduled at a time agreed upon between the parent and teacher.
-Lessons typically start at 30 minutes and are usually increased in increments of 15 minutes as the students become more advanced.
+Ottawa Suzuki Strings teachers offer private lessons in violin and guitar from their homes in the National Capital Region.
+Lessons are scheduled at a time agreed upon between the parent and teacher.
+Lessons duration will depend on the child, starting at 15 to 30 minutes and increasing in 15 minute increments as the student advances..

 Group Class

-Ottawa Suzuki Strings has two Junior Performance Groups: Fine Tuners (violin) and Guitar Performance Group (guitar).
-Students hone their ensemble playing skills in unison in the Books 1-4 classes.
-In the Junior Performance Groups, they play music in 2 and 3 parts, all from memory.
-The groups have coaches but the students learn to start leading themselves within sections.
-Students must be at a certain level as outlined in audition requirements to join the Junior Performance Groups.
+Ottawa Suzuki Strings have two Junior Performance Groups: Fine Tuners (violin) and Guitar Performance Group (guitar).
+Qualified students hone their ensemble playing skills in unison, playing and memorizing music in 2 and 3 parts.
+Coaches encourage students to start leading themselves within sections.
 These groups rehearse for 1.5 hours and are a stepping stone to the Senior Performance Groups.

-Ottawa Suzuki Strings offers theory classes as part of the Monday night group class program from the basic Rhythmic Reading level to the Royal Conservatory of Music Level 7.
+Ottawa Suzuki Strings offers theory classes as part of the Monday night group class programs, which enhance students’ musical development at every level.
+These courses range from the most basic Rhythmic Reading to the Royal Conservatory of Music Level 7.

 Community Performances